 This evidence-based Master Plan puts-forward a series of transformational recommendations.
 The recommendations are supported and informed by analytics and data.
 Stakeholder consultation was not central to the development of evidence-based transformation.
-The urgent need for change to mitigate patient risk precluded meaningful and time consuming front-end stakeholder consultation.
-Consistent with patient centric master planning principles, data and evidence determined the "What" storyline of the 2021-2030 Master Plan.
+The urgent need for change precluded meaningful consultation by SNEMS.

-However, moving forward stakeholder consultation on implementing the Roadmap's transformational change will be essential.
-The following consultation priorities will require engagement with SNEMS stakeholders on the equally important "How" implementation storyline of the Master Plan.
+However, moving forward stakeholder consultation on implementing transformational change will be essential.
+The following stakeholder consultation priorities are set out to engage SNEMS stakeholders on the path forward.

-"How" Implementation Priority - Engaging Health System Stakeholders
+11.1 Implementation Priority - Engaging Health System Stakeholders

 Health system stakeholders will be essential partners in securing necessary funding and operational support in both the District and the City.
-SNEMS looks forward to engaging health system partners and colleagues in the coming months and years.
-A prime example is the start-up of a North Shore non-paramedic non-urgent patient transfer system.
-Funding for this important District transformation "domino" from the LHIN is firming up and progress appears imminent.
-"How" consultations will work out the operational details between SNEMS, North Shore health system actors and a potential patient transportation contractor.
+SNEMS looks forward to engaging health system partners and colleagues in the coming years.

-"How" Implementation Priority - Engaging First Nations
+11.2 Implementation Priority - Engaging First Nations

 SNEMS is committed to delivering appropriate paramedic services to First Nations communities and patients in the City and across the District.
-While First Nations have not been consulted at the "What" front end of the transformation process, their counsel and insights will be actively sought as SNEMS moves forward to implement positive change.
-In particular, SNEMS will work with First Nations as valued partners to explore culturally appropriate community paramedicine opportunities, and secure 100% senior government funding for District stations meeting the Armstrong precedent for primarily serving a First Nations patient population.
+While First Nations have not been consulted at the front end of the transformation process, their counsel and insights will be actively sought as SNEMS moves forward to implement positive change.
+In particular, SNEMS will work with First Nations to explore culturally appropriate community paramedicine opportunities.

-SNEMS will also commit to ongoing collaboration/dialogue with the Nishnawbe Aski Nation (NAN) on their journey to establish their own paramedic/community paramedicine service.
+SNEMS will also commit to collaboration with the Nishnawbe Aski Nation (NAN) on their journey to establish their own paramedic/community paramedicine service.

-"How" Implementation Priority - Rebuilding SNEMS with District Partners
+11.3 Implementation Priority - Rebuilding SNEMS with District Partners

-District municipalities will be valued partners in delivering/building new, revitalized SNEMS stations across the District.
-SNEMS looks forward to station replacement joint ventures on the North Shore and beyond.
+District municipalities will be valued partners in delivering new, revitalized SNEMS stations across the District.
+SNEMS looks forward to station replacement joint ventures on the north shore and beyond.